donmccurdy/input-tokenizer/README.md

 - - -

+## Getting Started

 To get started, here are the steps:

 * First, you'll need jQuery and my plugin. jQuery should be included first, and the path to the plugin will depend on where you put it.
-For example, put this between the '''html <head></head>''' tags of your HTML:
+For example, put this between the \<head\>\</head\> tags of your HTML:

 ```html
 <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js" ></script>